-While average account balances continued an impressive rise over the past decade, the monthly averages appear to have remained fairly steady since early 2018.
+While average account balances continued an impressive rise over the past decade, the monthly averages appear to have remained fairly steady from 2018 to early 2020…

 As you can see in the charts below, average monthly balances fluctuated a bit at the end of 2018 and into early 2019, dipping from the mid-$140,000s to $132k and $141k for FERS and CSRS participants respectively.
 (Place your mouse over the bars to see the actual figures.)
 The dip was a bit more pronounced for FERS than for CSRS participants, which was probably due to FERS accounts being more heavily invested in the stock funds and later-maturing L Funds rather than the bond funds.
 (All CSRS participants are close to and certainly now eligible for retirement, so a larger proportion of participants probably has more invested in the bond funds.)

-While posted FRTIB are somewhat dated as of this writing, the figures (and general market trends since then) tend to indicate a steady, if very slight, upwards rise in average balances…
+While posted FRTIB figures are unfortunately somewhat dated as of this writing, the figures (and general market trends since then) tend to indicate a steady, upwards rise in balances in April and into May-June, as demonstrated in the monthly returns.

 This is probably due to two factors.
 Some longer-serving military participants probably elected to transition to BRS when it first accepted enrollees.
 They probably had relatively larger amounts that, when transferred to the new BRS accounts, skewed the averages higher at the outset.